 - Reusability is increased.

 A fact of life in software projects is that requirements will change along the way.
-Our project teams use methods that allow them to effectively facilitate and communicate changing requirements to the project’s stakeholders and maintain agreement with the client.
-The assessment performed by the team explores considerations such as whether requirements are perceived to be under control, correct, of good quality, and testable.
+Our project teams use methods that allow them to effectively facilitate and communicate changes to the project’s stakeholders and stay on the same page as the client.
+The assessment performed by the team considers whether requirements are perceived to be under control, correct, quality, and testable.

-Visual modeling involves a high level of abstraction and makes it easier to communicate specification, architecture, and design.
+Visual modeling involves a high level of abstraction and makes it easier to communicate specifications, architecture, and design.
 Visual modeling techniques improve collaboration between business analysts, system analysts, architects and developers to deliver higher-quality applications, faster.
-Using these techniques, the project team can provide business-centric models that improve comprehension and offer a more accurate representation of business complexity.
+Using these techniques, the project team can provide business-centric models that improve understanding and offer a more accurate representation of business complexity.

 Continuously verify quality

-The management techniques used by our teams include management of change requests, work-spaces, parallel development, and integration, as well as builds.
-At the earlier project stages, Project Management puts well understood change request procedures in place, as well as good control over the assets of a project —their status as well as relationships.
-Common guidelines for change and configuration management for the entire organization (including the definition of change request procedures) are also defined.
+The management techniques used by our teams include management of workspaces, changing requests, parallel development, and integration, as well as builds.
+In the earlier project stages, Project Management puts understandable procedures in place for change requests and keeps project assets and relationships under control.
+Common guidelines for change and configuration management for the entire organization (including change request procedures) are also defined.

-Our cross-platform expertise enables us to develop applications that span multiple platforms.
-Our software engineers have a strong technical competence and expertise in the following technologies and skill sets:
+Our cross-platform expertise lets us develop applications that span multiple platforms.
+Our software engineers have strong technical competence and expertise in the following technologies and skillsets: